GUIDELINE for Chlamydia felis

 Pathogenesis

-Chlamydia spp. target mucosal tissues and the primary target for C. felis is the conjunctiva.
-The incubation period is generally 2-5 days.
-They primarily cause ocular disease and conjunctivitis, with ocular discharge, hyperaemia of the nictitating membrane, chemosis and blepharospasm can all occur.
-Chlamydia spp. persistently infect the epithelial cells of the ocular, respiratory, gastrointestinal and/or reproductive systems, although association with disease in some of these systems is poorly understood.
-Chlamydial organisms can be isolated from the vagina and rectum of cats, but it is unclear whether venereal transmission occurs although there is circumstantial evidence that Chlamydia may cause abortion (Graham and Taylor, 2012).
+Chlamydia spp. primarily cause ocular disease and conjunctivitis, with ocular discharge, hyperaemia of the nictitating membrane, chemosis and blepharospasm, can all occur.
+Chlamydia spp. can infect the epithelial cells of the ocular, respiratory, gastrointestinal and/or reproductive systems, although association with disease in some of these systems is poorly understood.
+There is circumstantial evidence that Chlamydia spp. may cause reproductive disease (Graham and Taylor, 2012).

 Immunity